nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 #### - Optimizing Number of Transactions

 Shows the most optimized number of transactions to ensure that everyone is being paid back.
-User needs to have opened a trip to use the command.
+User needs to have opened a trip and have expensesto use the command.
 The input syntax is as follows:

 ```
 optimize